darioizzo/dcgp-paper/paper.md

 genetic programming** [@izzo:2017], was introduced to address exactly this issue by allowing to learn constants in computer programs using the differential information of the program outputs as obtained using automated differentiation techniques.

 The evolution of a **differentiable genetic program** can be supported by using the information on the derivatives (at any order) of the program outputs with respect to chosen parameters, enabling in GP the equivalent of back-propagation in Artificial Neural Networks (ANN).
-The fitness of a program can thus be defined also in terms of its derivatives, allowing to go beyond symbolic regression tasks and, for example, to solve differential equations, learn differential models, capture conserved quantities in dynamical systems, search for Lyapunov functions in controlled systems, etc..
+The fitness of a program can thus be defined also in terms of its derivatives, allowing to go beyond symbolic regression tasks and, for example, to solve differential equations, learn differential models, capture conserved quantities in dynamical systems, search for Lyapunov functions in controlled systems, etc.

 In this work we introduce the C++ library `dcgp` and the Python package `dcgpy`, tools we developed to allow research into the applications enabled by **differentiable genetic programming**.
 In the rest of this paper, we will refer mainly to `dcgp`, with the understanding that the a corresponding behaviour can always be also obtained in `dcgpy`.